 In PLAY WORK BUILD, children and adults alike are encouraged to let their imaginations run wild with building blocks—small, big, and virtual.

 Among the most popular permanent exhibits is the Building Zone, where kids ages two to six can get a hands-on introduction to building by constructing a tower, exploring a kid-size playhouse, or playing with bulldozers and construction trucks.

-Interactive Discovery Cart programs for children ages five and up are offered at 10:30 and 2:30 on Saturday and 11:30 and 2:30 on Sunday.
+Interactive Discovery Cart programs for children ages five and up are offered on weekends at 11:45 and 1:45.

 Before entering the building, walk down its F Street side.
 The terra-cotta frieze by Caspar Buberl between the first and second floors depicts soldiers marching and sailing in an endless procession around the building.
 The architect, U.S. Army Corps of Engineers' General Montgomery C. Meigs, lost his eldest son in the Civil War, and, though the frieze depicts Union troops, he intended it as a memorial to all who were killed in the bloody war.

 Find the café in the museum's Great Hall, and don't miss the highly regarded shop.

 401 F St. NW, between 4th and 5th Sts., Washington, District of Columbia, 20001, United States

 Dec 16, 2010

 Walking into the National Building Museum is awe-inspiring because of the 75 foot tall Corinthian columns in a magnificent Great Hall.
 There's a reason why Inaugural Balls happen here.
 The public spaces of the building make great spots to read and people watch, especially watching kids and school groups build arches, domes, and cities.
 The exhibits are design-centric, shows like World's Fairs of the 1930s and the Italian Rennaissance architect Andrea